cocos/cocos-docs/en/animation/animation-editor.md

 | 30 | 01-05 | 1 + 5/30 = 1.17 s |
 | 10 | 01-05 | 1 + 5/10 = 1.5 s |

 For example, if the frame rate is set to 30 and a keyframe is added to the `01-05` scale, the keyframe will be at frame 35 after the animation starts.
-Then change the frame rate to 10, the total number of frames where the keyframe is located does not change, it is still at frame 35 after the start of the animation, and the scale reading at the keyframe location becomes `03-05`, which translates to exactly 3 times the previous time (s).
+Changing the frame rate to 10, the total number of frames where the keyframe is located does not change, it is still at frame 35 after the start of the animation, and the scale reading at the keyframe location becomes `03-05`, which translates to exactly 3 times the previous time (s).

 #### Changing the animation timeline scale

-If the developer feels that the **Animation** panel display is too small and needs to scale it down so that more keyframes are displayed within the editor, Just simply scroll the mouse wheel in either **Animation Timeline** and **Animation Properties Keyframe Preview** to scale the timeline up or down.
+If the **Animation** panel display is too small and needs to be enlarged for more keyframes to be displayed within the editor, Just simply scroll the mouse wheel in either **Animation Timeline** and **Animation Properties Keyframe Preview** to scale the timeline up or down.

 ![scale](./animation-editor/scale.gif)

 #### Moving the animation timeline display area

-Drag and drop the middle/right mouse button in any area of the **animation timeline** or **animation property keyframe preview** to see the hidden keyframes on the left/right side of the animation timeline that are outside the display area.
+Drag and drop the middle/right mouse button in any area of the **Animation Timeline** or **Animation Property Keyframe preview** to see the hidden keyframes on the left/right side of the animation timeline that are outside the display area.

 ![scale canvas](./animation-editor/scale-canvas.gif)